originphp/website/source/docs/queue.md

 - `initialize`: this is called when the job created for dispatching
 - `startup`: this is called before the `execute` method
-- `execute`: this is called when the job is dispatched using the arguments you passed when constructing the job instance.
+- `execute`: this is called when the job is dispatched using the arguments you passed with the `dispatch` or `dispatchNow` method.
 - `shutdown`: this is called after the `execute` method
 - `onError`: this is called when an exception is caught (job fails)
 - `onSuccess`: if the job ran without issues then this will be called with the same arguments that you passed when constructing the job.

-Here is an example Job that if it runs successful with call another job, if it fails it will retry a maximum of 3 times.
+Here is an example Job that if it runs successfully, it will call another job, if it fails it will retry a maximum of 3 times waiting 30 minutes in between each try.

 ```php
 class SendIntroEmailJob extends AppJob